daugo/gaa-retreat-2025-data-models/pydantic-data-models-examples/README.md

 Validate:
     - Ensembl genomic annotation files (Ensembl genome GFF3s)
     - Computed annotation features files used for Ensembl Regulation annotation Db
-        - TSSs
+        - TSSs (BED and Parquet)
-        - Merged Exons
+        - CDSs counts (to be implemented)
-        - CDSs counts
+        - Merged Exons (to be implemented)
-        - Representative exons and CDSs
+        - Representative exons and CDSs (to be implemented)

 positional arguments:
   FILE-PATH             Input file path to validate